bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.12 =
+The Bulgarian language file is added.
+We added the check of the "allow_url_fopen" option in PHP settings.
+We added style for forms that use captcha v2.

 = V1.11 =
 New Google Captcha version is added.
 We fixed the bug with displaying Google Captcha on the multisite register form.
 We fixed the bug with multilanguage plugin.
 We updated all functionality for wordpress 4.1.